 Maybe you’re happy with your job, but your upward mobility has stalled.
-In some careers, certain degree levels are practically required to take the next step.
+Certain degree levels are practically required in some careers to take the next step.
 For instance, many business management roles are filled with people holding Master’s degrees or more.

 It might not make sense all the time, but that’s just the way the world works.
 If you want that next promotion, you may need to consider upgrading your degree.
-So if you love what you do, but are unable to move up the food change, consider heading back to school even if you’re a little older.
+So if you love what you do but cannot move up the food change, consider going back to college even if you’re a little older.

 3. Never got a degree

 If you haven’t received a post-secondary education and are entering the job market, you should consider it.
-There are of course high paying jobs out there for people with little to no schooling, but it’s much rarer.
+Of course, there are high-paying jobs for people with little to no schooling, but it’s much rarer.
 You can greatly increase your earnings, and you don’t need to spend tons of time in school.

 4. Can’t get a job

-If you have a degree and experience, but find yourself in a declining profession, maybe it’s time to change careers.
-This can happen through no fault of our own, especially in the high tech world we live in today.
+If you have a degree and experience but are in a declining profession, maybe it’s time to change careers.
+This can happen through no fault of our own, especially in the high-tech world we live in today.

 Jobs and companies can go from a boom to a bust in just a few years.
 New technology can upend an entire industry in no time, and you might find yourself going back to school so you can get another job.